Manheim Township, Lancaster County, Pennsylvania

-Manheim Township is a township in Lancaster County, Pennsylvania.
+Manheim Township is a township in Lancaster County, Pennsylvania, United States.
 It was established in 1729.
-Its southernmost border meets the city limits of Lancaster.
-Its population, as of the 2020 census, was 44,012.
+The township's southernmost border meets the city limits of Lancaster and includes the communities of Neffsville, Dillerville, and Landis Valley.
+Its population, as of the 2020 census, was 43,977 making it the second largest municipality in the county after Lancaster City.

 Government

 Residents of Manheim Township elect a five-member Board of Commissioners.
 Commissioners are elected to serve a four-year term.
+The township also elects a tax collector and magisterial district judge which serve a four-year and six-year term respectively.

-As of January 2020, the Board of Commissioners were:
+As of the 2023 Municipal Election, the elected officials were:

-Manheim Township is located within Pennsylvania House of Representatives District 97 represented by Republican Steven Mentzer, and Pennsylvania Senate District 13 is represented Republican Scott Martin.
+Historically, Manheim Township was seen as a Republican stronghold but in recent years the suburban township has become more competitive resulting in numerous high-investment races.
+Manheim Township is split between both Pennsylvania House of Representatives District 96 represented by Democrat Nikki Rivera and Pennsylvania House of Representatives District 97 represented by Republican Steven Mentzer, The township is located entirely within Pennsylvania Senate District 36 is represented by Democrat James Malone.

 The township is represented in the U.S. House of Representatives by Republican Lloyd Smucker.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 62.9 sqkm, of which 62.7 sqkm are land and 0.2 sqkm, or 0.33%, are water.

-Manheim Township does not have its own ZIP code, therefore its residents share postal designations with neighboring municipalities.
+Manheim Township is home to the Neffsville post office but does not have its own ZIP code, therefore its residents share postal designations with neighboring municipalities.
 Residents living in the northernmost parts of the township have a Lititz address, residents living in the central and southern parts of the township have a Lancaster address, and residents living in the easternmost parts of the township have a Leola address.

 The unincorporated community of Neffsville is located within Manheim Township.